mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 ### 6.2 Acronyms and abbreviations

 **Risk Acronyms and Abbreviations:**
-* Performance Risk:
+* Performance Risk: A risk that impacts the efficiency of project operations.
-* Financial Risk:
+* Financial Risk: A risk that impacts the budget of the product, affecting bought items and assets.
-* Availability Risk:
+* Availability Risk: A risk that halts or reduces the amount of work team-members can contribute.
-* Operational Risk:
+* Operational Risk: A risk that alters the functionality of the product.
-* Health and Safety Risk:
+* Health and Safety Risk: A risk that impacts the health and well-being of team members.
-* Strategic Risk:
+* Strategic Risk: A risk that alters requirements of the project.

 ## 7. Contributions